-- Official transcript of any prior college credit on file with admissions office. - Must be currently certified as an active Law Enforcement/Correction Officer. - Submit proof of Employment with local, state or federal Law Enforcement Agency or Correctional Institution.
-Copies of the following: - 1.
-Individual transcripts - 2.
+- Must be currently certified as an active Law Enforcement/Correction Officer. - Submit proof of Employment with local, state or federal Law Enforcement Agency or Correctional Institution.
+Copies of the following:

+- 1. Individual transcripts - 2.
 Course description

 Upon approval of the program administrator, credit will be awarded for the following courses: